nevware21/ts-utils/lib/README.md

 | Symbol                     | <code>WellKnownSymbols (const enum);<br/>getKnownSymbol(); getSymbol(); hasSymbol(); isSymbol(); newSymbol(); symbolFor(); symbolKeyFor();<br/>polyGetKnownSymbol(); polyNewSymbol(); polySymbolFor(); polySymbolKeyFor();</code><br/>Polyfills are used to automatically backfill runtimes that do not support `Symbol`, not all of the Symbol functionality is provided.

 > Unless otherwise stated in the functions documentation polyfills are used to automatically backfill unsupported functions in older ES5 runtimes

-#### Polyfills

-All of the included polyfills are tested against the current native implementation running in `node`, `browser` and `worker` environments to ensure that they conform to the current specification, these polyfills are only internally used for ES5 compatibility and when running in an environment (mostly IE) that does not support the required function.

-Some additional polyfills are provided for simple backward compatability to enable the utility functions in older environments (such as ES3 / IE8), however, you don't have to use or include these provided polyfils.
-If you need to use them you will need to import the pre-packaged "polyfill" bundle (`bundle/ts-polyfills-utils.min.js`) directly by hosting it on your own CDN or all of the non-internal polyfill implementations are exported so you could implement your own version of the [polyfill initializer](https://github.com/nevware21/ts-utils/blob/main/lib/src/polyfills.ts) or more simply provide your own alternatives.

 ## Quickstart